Generic Name: clotrimazole (kloe-TRIM-a-zole)

 Important safety information:

-- Mycelex-7 inserts is for vaginal use only.
+- Mycelex-7 inserts are for vaginal use only.
 Avoid contact with the eyes, nose, or mouth.
 If you get Mycelex-7 inserts in your eyes, flush with a generous amount of cool water.

 - Be sure to use Mycelex-7 inserts for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.